 I first found out about the band by talking to Manasse at the October

 1991 SOSP conference in Monterey.
 I started practicing, Russ yelled at me

-a lot, and two months later, that December, I played in an STD gig for Xmas?
+a lot, and two months later, that December, I played in a Severe Tire Damage gig for Xmas?
 New Years?

 at Anita Borg's house in Menlo Park.
 Mark and I came back the next day to

 help her sweep the floors.
 Then I was out for a time -- you all experimented